nlohmann/std_json/proposal.md

 *Complexity:*
 - For primitive JSON value types (except type `json_type::null`): Constant.
-- For JSON value of type `json_type::object`, the complexity to access the first element of the underlying container defined by `ObjectType`.
+- For JSON value of type `json_type::object`, the complexity to access the first element of the underlying container defined by `object_type`.
-- For JSON value of type `json_type::array`, the complexity to access the first element of the underlying container defined by `ArrayType`.
+- For JSON value of type `json_type::array`, the complexity to access the first element of the underlying container defined by `array_type`.

 ```cpp
 const_reference back() const noexcept;